linedejgaard/Master-Thesis-Code/README.md

 - Edit the `_CoqProject` file to compile fewer files.
 Note that some files depend on each other.

-- When compiling, yields warnings which can be safely ignored.

 ## Dependencies

 To build and work with this project, you will need the following tools: